Small children having lunch

 Residencies

 An important part of your graduate certificate experience are the skill-building residencies, where you apply the knowledge and theory you've learned.
-For convenience, we offer certificates at a number of our Alberta campuses.
-Check your dates below.

 • Sept.
 6 - 7, 2024 (On campus)